Donkey Kong Jr. Math: Development

 Donkey Kong Jr. Math was developed by Nintendo Research & Development 2 and designed by Toshihiko Nakago.
-It was published by Nintendo for the Nintendo Entertainment System (NES) and Family Computer (Famicom).
-It reuses its engine, assets, and gameplay from Donkey Kong Jr. It was a part of the Educational Series on the NES, a series that was originally supposed to have three entries, including a Donkey Kong music game.
-However, it was the only one released under that line.
+It was published by Nintendo for the Family Computer (Famicom) and Nintendo Entertainment System (NES).
+It reuses its engine, assets, and gameplay from Donkey Kong Jr. It was a part of the Educational Series on the NES, a series that was originally supposed to have three entries, including music game [ja], but was the only one released under that line.
 A lack of success by the game was attributed by a Nintendo spokesman to be the reason Nintendo did not make more educational titles.
 It was the first spin-off title Nintendo made.

-The game was first released in Japan on December 12, 1983, and was released shortly after together with Donkey Kong Jr. as a licensed multicart (released in a bundle together with Sharp's C1 NES TV).
-Donkey Kong Jr. Math was released for the NES in North America on October 18, 1985 and Europe in 1986.
-In August 1995, the Sharp multicart was re-released separately from the C1 NES TV.
+The game was first released in Japan on December 12, 1983, and was released shortly after together with Donkey Kong Jr. as a licensed multicart (released in a bundle together with Sharp's C1 Famicom TV).
+In August 1995, the Sharp multicart was re-released separately from the C1 Famicom TV.
 The game has been released on other platforms, including the video game Animal Crossing, which featured several NES games.
 Donkey Kong Jr. Math was re-released on the Wii's Virtual Console in Japan on March 27, 2007, Europe and Australia on April 20, and in North America on September 3.
 It was re-released again for the Wii U's Virtual Console in North America on August 28, 2014, in Europe on January 22, 2015, and in Japan on April 15.